alexwlchan/alexwlchan.net/src/_topics/maths.md

 <!-- ## CATAM -->

 <!-- My other writing about the Cambridge Maths degree can be found under the [Tripos](http://alexwlchan.net/tag/tripos/) tag.
 This includes some exam advice for first-year students who are new to Tripos, and for anybody looking for Part&nbsp;II lecture notes to study over the IB&ndash;II summer break. -->

-## Essays

-I've written a handful of essays on maths at different levels.
-They're not all online yet.

-* <a href="/2013/zero/"><strong>Zero</strong></a>: an essay for a Sixth Form discussion group about the historical and mathematical significance of the number zero, and why it took so long to be accepted as a "real" number.

 [latex]: http://www.latex-project.org/
 [groj]: https://www.dpmms.cam.ac.uk/~groj/